0xsquid/rpcHealthCheck/README.md

 # rpc-healthcheck
-This is a script to cheack the overall health of our most used rpc's.
+This is a script to check the overall health of our most used rpc's.